Monotonicity formulas for minimal submanifolds involving M\"obius transformations: Introduction

 See \cite{Naff-Zhu_Prescribed point area estimate_arXiv2022, Naff-Zhu_Monotonicity for minimal in constant cruvature_arXiv2022} for related monotonicity formulas and prescribed point volume estimates for minimal submanifolds in space forms.
 In this paper, we formulate and prove monotonicity formulas for minimal submanifolds of $\Real^n$ which involve M\"obius transformations.
-Let $\overline{\Real}^n = \Real^n \cup \{\infty\}$ denote the one-point compactification of $\Real^n$.
-By definition, a M\"obius transformation on $\overline{\Real}^n$ is a finite composition of reflections in spheres or planes.
+Let $\overline{\Real^n} = \Real^n \cup \{\infty\}$ denote the one-point compactification of $\Real^n$.
+By definition, a M\"obius transformation on $\overline{\Real^n}$ is a finite composition of reflections in spheres or planes.
+These transformations are characterized in the following theorem.

+\begin{theorem}[see e.g. \cite{Beardon_Geometry of Discrete}] Let $\phi$ be a M\"obius transformation on $\overline{\Real^n}$.
+If $\phi(\infty) = \infty$, then $\phi$ is a Euclidean similarity.
+If $\phi(\infty) \ne \infty$, then there exists a unique reflection $\sigma$ in a sphere $S$ (necessarily centered at $\phi^{-1}(\infty)$) and a unique Euclidean isometry $\psi$ such that $\phi = \psi\sigma$. \end{theorem} In the statement of Theorem \ref{Theorem: characterize Mobius}, the sphere $S$ is called the \textit{isometric sphere} for the M\"obius transformation $\phi$.
 The main result of this paper is the following statement:

-\begin{theorem} Let $\phi$ be a M\"obius transformation on $\overline{\Real}^n$ such that $b \coloneqq \phi^{-1}(\infty) \in \Real^n \backslash \{0\}$.
+\begin{theorem} Let $\phi$ be a M\"obius transformation on $\overline{\Real^n}$ such that $b \coloneqq \phi^{-1}(\infty) \in \Real^n \backslash \{0\}$.
 Let $S^{n-1}(b, R)$ be its isometric sphere, $\sigma$ be the reflection in $S^{n-1}(b, R)$, and $a = \sigma(0)$.
 In addition, fix $\bar{r} \in (0, |b|)$ and let $f$ be the function on $\phi(B^n_{\bar{r}})$ defined by

 Suppose that $\Sigma$ is a $k$-dimensional minimal submanifold of $\phi(B^n_{\bar{r}})$ for some $0 < \bar{r} < |b|$ with $\partial\Sigma \subset \partial\phi(B^n_{\bar{r}})$.
 For $r \in (0, \bar{r})$, define